Romanian Americans: Romanian-born population

-Romanian-born population in the US since 2010:
+Romanian-born population in the U.S. since 2010:

-Romania-U.S relations
+Romania-U.S. relations

 The United States established diplomatic relations with Romania in 1880, following Romania's independence.
 The two countries severed diplomatic ties after Romania declared war on the United States in 1941; and re-established them in 1947.
 Relations remained strained during the Cold War era while Romania was under communist leadership.
 Cold and strained during the early post-war period, U.S. bilateral relations with Romania began to improve in the early 1960s with the signing of an agreement providing for partial settlement of American property claims.
 Cultural, scientific, and educational exchanges were initiated, and in 1964 the legations of both nations were promoted to full embassies.
 In March 2005, President Traian Băsescu made his first official visit to Washington to meet with President Bush, Secretary of State Condoleezza Rice, Secretary of Defense Donald Rumsfeld, and other senior U.S. officials.
 In December 2005, Secretary Rice visited Bucharest to meet with President Băsescu and to sign a bilateral defense cooperation agreement that would allow for the joint use of Romanian military facilities by U.S. troops.
 The first proof of principle exercise took place at Mihail Kogălniceanu Air Base from August to October 2007.